 Vonk FHIR Server supports Custom Resources.
 Define your own resourcetypes, store and validate them in Vonk just like any other resource.
 But, don’t try to exchange them with others.

 What are Custom Resources?

 Custom Resources in this blog and to Vonk are resources of a resourcetype not defined in the FHIR Specification.
-But in every other respect they are normal resources.
-Which means that they are defined by a StructureDefinition and are a specialization of DomainResource.
-So they have all the common elements like an id, narrative etc.
+Nonetheless, they are normal resources.
+This means that they are defined by a StructureDefinition and are a specialization of DomainResource.
+They have all the common elements like an id, narrative, etc.